Travis

 TCIE 2.x: Please connect to your Platform machine via SSH before getting started.

-Inspecting Logs and Running Services #
+Inspect Logs and Run Services #

 Platform logs #